🐌 No Delivery of Speed Post in 12 Days: 768 KM Undelivered – A Case for Urgent Postal Reform

 | Sh.
 Ram Aasre Yadav (Superintendent of Post Offices) | Faridabad Division | 0129-2416597 | dofaridabad.hr@indiapost.gov.in |

-- If the status is still “Under Process” or unsatisfactory, follow up directly with the Superintendent of Post Offices, Sh.
-Ram Aasre Yadav (0129-2416597), as the file is with his office.
+- If the status remains “Under Process” or unsatisfactory, then follow up directly with the Superintendent of Post Offices, Sh.
+Ram Aasre Yadav (0129-2416597), as his office holds the file.

-Official web links for India Post (Department of Posts) and its associated services as of 2026 are listed below:
+As of 2026, the official web links for India Post (Department of Posts) and its associated services appear below.

-- Official Website: indiapost.gov.in — The main portal for tracking consignments, calculating postage, and finding pincodes.
+- Official Website: First, indiapost.gov.in serves as the main portal for tracking consignments, calculating postage, and finding pincodes.

-- ePostOffice: epostoffice.gov.in — Used for purchasing eIPOs and philatelic items like souvenir sheets and thematic calendars.
+- ePostOffice: In addition, epostoffice.gov.in is used for purchasing eIPOs and philatelic items like souvenir sheets and thematic calendars.

-- Internet Banking: ebanking.indiapost.gov.in — The secure portal for Post Office Savings Bank (POSB) customers to access accounts and transfer funds.
+- Internet Banking: Meanwhile, ebanking.indiapost.gov.in offers the secure portal for Post Office Savings Bank (POSB) customers to access accounts and transfer funds.

 Specialized Service Links

-- Postal Life Insurance (PLI): pli.indiapost.gov.in — For customers to manage life insurance policies, generate IDs, and view policy details.
+- Postal Life Insurance (PLI): Similarly, pli.indiapost.gov.in helps customers manage life insurance policies, generate IDs, and view policy details.
+(No delivery of speed post)

-- India Post Payments Bank (IPPB): ippbonline.bank.in — The official bank site for mobile and doorstep banking services.
+- India Post Payments Bank (IPPB): Likewise, ippbonline.bank.in is the official bank site for mobile and doorstep banking services.

-- Aadhaar Center Locator: bhuvan.nrsc.gov.in/aadhaar/ — ISRO’s geoportal used to find the nearest Aadhaar enrolment or update centers at Post Offices.
+- Aadhaar Center Locator: For instance, bhuvan.nrsc.gov.in/aadhaar/ is ISRO’s geoportal for finding the nearest Aadhaar enrolment or update centre at a Post Office.

-- Aadhaar Online Services: myaadhaar.uidai.gov.in — The general portal used in conjunction with Post Office visits to download e-Aadhaar or check update status.
+- Aadhaar Online Services: Additionally, myaadhaar.uidai.gov.in is the general portal used alongside Post Office visits to download e-Aadhaar or check update status.

-- West Bengal Circle: westbengalpost.gov.in — Specific circle-level details, including lists of local Aadhaar centres.
+- West Bengal Circle: Lastly, westbengalpost.gov.in provides specific circle-level details, including a list of local Aadhaar centres.

 Facing a similar challenge?
 Share the details in the box below, and our team of experts will do their best to help.